 Be Honest and Actionable

-Be honest in all your exchanges, and be particularly upfront about billing if your software requires purchasing.
-For example, explain the costs and consequences of nonpayment.
-Also, provide notice if prices are changing to allow for an actionable method of ending subscriptions to your software.
+For example, if your software requires purchasing, be upfront about it by explaining the billing costs and consequences of nonpayment.
+Provide a procedure for notifying users if prices change, and allow for an actionable method of ending subscriptions to your software.

-Being honest about these transactions can prove to your end-users that you respect their information.
-Provide actionable methods to opt out.
+Being honest about these and other transactions can prove to your end-users that you respect them, fostering trust and integrity.

 Displaying Your EULA and Getting Consent

-Providing a mere link to the EULA without overt affirmative acceptance — like clicking a button — is less enforceable than a license agreement that receives active consent.
+Note that providing a link to your EULA without overt affirmative acceptance — like clicking a button — is less enforceable than a license agreement receiving active consent.